nmichaels/zig-avr-testbed/README.md

 This program is a bit more complicated, since it's got a version that uses an ISR.
 The Zig version does not know about interrupts.

+## atmega328p.zig

+A place to put constants and functions that would otherwise live in avr/io.h and avr/interrupt.h.
+Zig's translate-c got too confused on the actual AVR headers, so here we are.

 ## blink.zig

-A tiny Zig program to blink an LED.
-It doesn't import any of the avr headers, since Zig's translate-c got too confused on the macros.
-It also doesn't know what interrupts are.
+A tiny Zig program to blink an LED using a delay loop.

 ## intblink.zig

 A Zig version of the ISR version of blinker.c.
-Same constraints as blink.zig, but with an interrupt.
+Same as blink.zig, but with an interrupt.
 Weird fact: llvm emits an `sei` instruction at the start of the ISR.

 ## Makefile